sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/entity-system.md

 ## Health Subsystem (red)

-Infrastructure for player health.
-This system allows the player to be healed, take damage, and die.
-Changes in health are reflected in applicable health bars and damage numbers pop up on the screen as seen above.
+This system contains the infrastructure that allows entities to be healed, take damage, and die.
+Changes in health can be visualized through health bars and damage pop-ups as seen above.